 This page highlights a number of issues that may affect UK members of the personnel at CERN and their families specifically, and updates will be posted as the situation becomes clearer.
 In addition, there are links to other sources of information that may be of interest and help to those affected by the situation.

-- NEW 21 October 2020: The online residence permit request service for British citizens and their family members residing in France is now open for applications (further information on this link)
+- The online residence permit request service for British citizens and their family members residing in France is now open for applications (further information on this link).

-- NEW 30 September 2020: Update of the online residence permit request service for British citizens residing in France
+- Update of the online residence permit request service for British citizens residing in France

-- NEW 3 July 2020: information regarding finance for EU students starting University in Sept.
+- Information regarding finance for EU students starting University in Sept.
 2021 (see also this webpage)

 - DG statement about UK referendum on the EU (Bulletin official news, 27 June 2016)